VincentSe/HilbertProofs/README.md

 # HilbertProofs

 HilbertProofs is made of three parts :
 * A language to write formal mathematical proofs, defined as a flex/bison grammar (files fol.l and fol.y).
-This language expresses first-order predicate calculus and is a lot inspired by TLA+.
+This language expresses first-order predicate calculus and is inspired by TLA+.
 * A proof checker that reads the formal proofs and verifies them.
 * A collection of proofs, building simple mathematics from the ZFC axioms (in the math folder).

-## Predicate calculus
+## First-order predicate calculus in the Hilbert style

-HilbertProofs writes proofs in the first-order logic framework, hence the FOL extension of the proof files.
+HilbertProofs writes proofs in the first-order logic framework with equality, hence the FOL extension of the proof files.
 For more information, please read : [First-order logic](https://en.wikipedia.org/wiki/First-order_logic).

-Each proof is written in the Hilbert style, which means as a list of cumulative truths.
-Hilbert-style formal proofs with minimal axioms and inference rules are much (much !) longer than usual proofs written in English.
-In comparison to programming languages, Hilbert-style formal proofs would be an assembly language, whereas usual English would be a very high-level language like C++ or Java.
+Each proof is written in the [Hilbert style](https://en.wikipedia.org/wiki/Hilbert_system), which means as a list of cumulative truths.
+This is different from [natural deduction](https://en.wikipedia.org/wiki/Natural_deduction), where the proofs are structured more like a tree of formulas.

-While a minimal set of axioms is practical to prove theoretical properties of mathematics (like Gödel's theorems), more axioms and inference rules make the proofs shorter and easier to write.
-We introduced such redundant inference rules, saying each time how they could be eliminated to go back to the minimal rules (like a macro expansion in the C programming language).

-Propositional tautologies are checked by Boolean affectations of propositional variables, rather than by arbitrarily chosing a small subset of them as axioms.
-Then, any propositional tautology can serve as an axiom scheme in the first-order formal proofs.
-This allows for quicker propositional (ie Boolean) reasoning.
-See file math/Tautologies.fol.
+HilbertProofs' detailed inference rules are given another section below.

 ## Can we trust HilbertProofs ?